 Cranberry nut bread is an easy holiday treat full of festive flavors.
-And this cranberry quick bread recipe uses up leftover cranberry sauce from Thanksgiving!
+And this cranberry quick bread recipe uses up leftover cranberry sauce from Thanksgiving.
+So I suppose it's a cranberry sauce bread recipe!

 When I opened the fridge yesterday, I was confronted with leftover cranberry sauce.
 Again.
-I bought some nice cranberry sauce from Trader Joe's for Thanksgiving (because I was supposed to have cranberry sauce), set it out, but nobody touched it.
-It's been staring at me every time I open the fridge for weeks, making me feel guilty that it has no purpose in our lives.
+I bought some nice cranberry sauce from Trader Joe's for Thanksgiving dinner (because I was supposed to have cranberry sauce), set it out, but nobody touched it.
+I have a hard time throwing out perfectly good food, and it's been staring at me every time I open the fridge for weeks, making me feel guilty that it has no purpose in our lives.
 Until now, that is, because I figured out the perfect use for leftover cranberry sauce: cranberry nut quick bread!

 I was inspired by an old family favorite recipe for strawberry bread.
 My mom sometimes made it (along with our favorite date nut bread) and gave it to friends and neighbors as Christmas gifts.
-The original recipe calls for strawberry jam, and I realized that jam is a lot like cranberry sauce, and decided to experiment.
+The original recipe calls for strawberry jam, and I realized that jam is a lot like cranberry sauce, and decided to experiment with my leftover sauce.
 Spoiler: the experiment worked.
 Really well.

 Cranberry Nut Bread: